mbarley333/cards/README.md

 # cards

-Playing card library for use in card games like Blackjack.
+Emoji playing card library for use in card games like Blackjack.

-## Sample Card Output
+# Sample output
 [4♠][9♥][3♥][K♦]

-## Getting Started
+# Getting started
 Import cards library into your go package
 ```bash
 import (